Jimmy Two-Shoes: Production

-According to Edward Kay, a 6-minute not-for-air demo was funded by one of the investors with the intention that the series would be for an older youth audience.
-The original concept has the location taking place in Hell with the characters having similar yet somewhat different attributes than they had in the final show.
-The concept was later re-worked and revamped with many of the mature elements removed as it was considered too edgy for a 6-11 market.
+According to Edward Kay, a 6-minute not-for-air demo was funded by one of the investors with the intention that the series would be a black comedy for an older youth audience.
+The original concept for Jimmy Two-Shoes has the location taking place in Hell, where Jimmy is accidentally sent after his untimely death.
+Several characters from this initial pitch have similar appearances yet different, darker attributes from their finalized television counterparts.
+The concept was later re-worked and revamped, with many of the mature elements removed, as it was considered too "edgy" for a 6-11 market.
+The pilot was found on May 4, 2025, and can be viewed on Edward Kay's YouTube channel.